ivmartel/semit/README.md

 =====

 Slicer Execution Model Integration Testing: basic small CLIs to help CLI compatible framework developers check that their implementation is correct.
+See [CLI_In_Context](http://www.commontk.org/index.php/CLI_In_Context) on the CTK wiki for more details.

 Depends on [SlicerExecutionModel](https://github.com/Slicer/SlicerExecutionModel).